cosmos/cosmos-sdk/docs/basics/gas-fees.md

 ### Block Gas Meter

 `ctx.BlockGasMeter()` is the gas meter used to track gas consumption per block and make sure it does not go above a certain limit.
 A new instance of the `BlockGasMeter` is created each time [`BeginBlock`](../core/baseapp.md#beginblock) is called.
 The `BlockGasMeter` is finite, and the limit of gas per block is defined in the application's consensus parameters.
-By default Cosmos SDK applications use the default consensus parameters provided by Tendermint:
+By default, Cosmos SDK applications use the default consensus parameters provided by Tendermint:

 +++ https://github.com/tendermint/tendermint/blob/v0.34.0-rc6/types/params.go#L34-L41